Is the bank closed?

 We have adjusted our employee schedules and hours to reduce personnel density in the branch.
 We apologize for any delays or wait times this may create, and we appreciate your patience.

 Please follow branch signage and foot maps when possible

 Protective Face Masks: Encouraged

 Protective face masks will be available for all employees and customers at our locations.

 Have you had employees contract the virus?

-No. We continue to follow the latest guidelines from the CDC in all of our locations to reduce contamination and the potential spread of the virus.
+Yes; however, we continue to follow the latest guidelines from the CDC in all of our locations to reduce contamination and the potential spread of the virus.
 This includes expanded cleaning of our public areas and workspaces, expanded use of hand sanitizer, and social distancing.
 In addition, many staff are working from home to limit their exposure risk, and to further protect our customers.